 ZERO WASTE IN MANUFACTURING

-Waste reduction isn’t just about “being green” – it’s a money-saving technique.
+Controlling the materials being used in the manufacturing process and keeping the right amount of inventory (including raw materials, WIP, and FG) can reduce manufacturing waste isn’t just about “being green” – it’s a money-saving technique.
 The more waste you produce, the more waste you need to ship out and/or process.
 And that means the more frequently you have to pay for waste management.
 Production through the Zero Waste concept is essential not only to environmental sustainability but also for both personal and economic reasons.

 What are the Benefits of Zero Waste Manufacturing?

 2) Saves money on production costs

 3) Contributes to the sustainability of your industry

 4) Creates a more efficient production process